Mesothelioma and Asbestos

 Of all asbestos products still being accepted for use today, 66% of them are for the construction industry.
 Construction workers today still run the risk of asbestos exposure, especially when they are renovating homes that were built pre-1990s.

 There are many regulations today to protect workers from exposure, however, the risk is not always known when diving into a renovation project in an older home.

-If risk of asbestos exposure is expected in a project, workers are expected to wear face makes and protective clothing to prevent the fibers from sticking to clothing, skin, hair, and to prevent the worker from breathing in the fibers while they work.
+If the risk of asbestos exposure is expected in a project, workers are expected to wear face makes and protective clothing to prevent the fibers from sticking to clothing, skin, and hair, and to prevent the worker from breathing in the fibers while they work.
 Unfortunately, these precautions do not eliminate the exposure factor to this dangerous material.